Anello-Photonics/docs-A1/_build/html/_sources/known_limitations.rst.txt

     2. The algorithm on the ANELLO EVK is currently designed for wheeled land vehicles.
 Contact Anello about availability and support for other vehicle types such as aircraft/drones, marine vehicles, and tracked land vehicles.

     3. Units with firmware versions before 1.0 may experience some timing jitter issues.
 For improved timing, please contact ANELLO to upgrade firmware.

+    4. The CAN connector is not yet functional.
+Please use the USB and Ethernet options and contact ANELLO for questions on future CAN availability.